 It can be difficult to think of non-dairy side dishes around the holidays when milk allergies or lactose intolerance are a concern.
 For Easter, cheesy potatoes and macaroni abound, but over the next couple of weeks, we’ll offer some delcious dairy-free options, including this recipe for fresh herb peas with ham.

-Please note that for those of you who are vegan or keeping kosher, the peas, herbs, and seasoning are delicious on their own, no ham required.
+Please note that for those of you who are vegan or keeping kosher, there are some great vegan ham options but the peas, herbs, and seasoning are also delicious on their own, no ham required.
 Particularly if you can get your hands on some fresh peas.
 Spring is the season for peas, and though I love frozen peas, I was blown away by fresh peas from the pod.
 They are difficult to find, but CSA’s, farmer’s markets, and co-ops often carry them.
 Fresh peas are so pleasantly crisp that you can eat them straight from the pod, or just gently boil them for a few minutes for a more tender green.

 If peas with ham is doable for your menu, but you are concerned about the ingredients and processing, here are a couple of quick tips: